-Cwynar rearranges the disposable, bringing new life to past images and objects what will be around forever.
+Cwynar rearranges the disposable, bringing new life to past images and objects that will be around forever.

 This planet’s perpetual expanse of artifacts is an overwhelming conception — almost something that cannot be imagined.
 Like thinking about numbers beyond one trillion, it’s something that, in everyday speech, makes our brains hurt.